bireme/proethos2/doc/how-to-install-proethos2-in-ubuntu.md

-Hot to install proethos2 in Ubuntu 14.04 LTS
+Hot to install Proethos2 in Ubuntu 14.04 LTS
 ============================================

 This document will help you how to install Proethos2 platform in a Ubuntu Server 16.04 standard installation.
 Remember some tips:
-- We STRONGLY recommend that you use Proethos2 in a Linux Server
+- We STRONGLY recommend that you use Proethos2 in a Linux Server;
-- We recommend that you use Proethos2 in Ubuntu Server
+- We recommend that you use Proethos2 in Ubuntu Server;
 - We STRONGLY recommend that you use Proethos2 in dedicated server.
-Nowadays it's possible with virtualization, docker, and other tools
+Nowadays it's possible with virtualization, docker, and other tools;
-- This manual will help you under this conditions
+- This manual will help you under this conditions,

 Dependencies
 ------------

-### Other depencencies to every ubuntu instalation
+### Depencencies that every ubuntu instalation should has.

 ```
 $ sudo apt-get install -y vim openssh-server
 ```

 ### Git

 ```